 Visiting the Loire Valley châteaux is a fantastic way to take a headfirst dive into the history of France.
 Tour guides help visualize how things were while bringing back to life, so to speak, those who once walked the châteaux halls.
 The châteaux one sees today were decorated, renovated, and enlarged by their successive owners.

 The Loire Valley is a registered UNESCO World Heritage Site.
 For several decades, the châteaux along the Loire River were the residences of many Kings who made improvements during his respective reign.
 The appellation “Châteaux de la Loire” designates a zone that extends from Orléans to Nantes and includes Blois and Tours.

 The edifices that we know today are incredible representations of gothic art.
-Lavishly decorated and symmetrically harmonious, the Loire Valley châteaux are straight out of the Renaissance Art school.
+Lavishly decorated and symmetrically harmonious, the Loire Valley châteaux are straight out of the Renaissance Art school of the XV century.

 The châteaux were also, so to speak, the playground of era gardeners who could express their talents in a variety of ways, thus establishing the “rules” that govern French-style gardens today.
 With parcels of land laid out in floral motifs and parterres, or flowerbeds, in the shape of lace, some of the châteaux gardens are veritable masterpieces.
 Villandry, for example, holds the title of “Remarkable Garden,” a reward created in 2004 by the Ministry of Culture.

 Visit our website if you’re looking for a family holiday that’ll take you back in time while also entertaining and educating your children on France’s patrimonial treasures, visiting the châteaux of the Loire Valley is an excellent choice.